-Mainland residents who wish to make business trips to Hong Kong in their private capacity are required to obtain an EEP and an “endorsement for the business visit (Shangwu)” from the relevant Public Security Bureau Office.
-(Click here for "Notice to Mainland Residents holding Business Visit Endorsement")
+Mainland Chinese residents wishing to make business trips to Hong Kong in their private capacity are required to obtain an EEP and an “endorsement for the business visit (Shangwu)” from the relevant Public Security Bureau Office.
+(Click here for the "Notice to Mainland Residents holding Business Visit Endorsement")

-Visitors from most countries are not required to obtain visas and can stay for periods varying from 7 days to 180 days, depending on nationality.
-Please check the website of the Hong Kong Immigration Department (HKSAR Visa Requirements for Foreign Countries) to find out more information regarding visa/entry permit requirements for visitors to the HKSAR.
+Visitors from most countries are not required to obtain a visa and can stay for periods varying from 7 days to 180 days, depending on nationality.
+Please check the website of the Hong Kong Immigration Department (HKSAR Visa Requirements for Foreign Countries) for more information regarding visa/entry permit requirements for visitors to the HKSAR.

 Convention attendees interested on the Greater Bay Area tour following the convention are required to hold a valid passport bearing an entry visa to Mainland China (with the exception of a few passports that can enter without a visa such as Singapore, Japan and the UAE).